 Last season, Sidwell helped coach a trio of players to All-Region honors from the National Fastpictch Coaches Association as Leah Boggs, Tori Gilbert and Katie Goldberg all earned the recognition.
 The Cavaliers finished sixth in the ACC standings and earned a bid to the National Invitational Softball Championship.

 In the shortened 2020 season, Sidwell helped the Cavaliers to their best start since 2012.
 In non-conference action, the Cavaliers hit .279 as a club while reaching base at a .361 clip.
 Virginia averaged better than 4.00 runs per game in the 22-game season.
 The Hoos scored 7-or-more runs on eight different occasions.

 Sidwell came to Virginia after spending the 2019 season as a volunteer assistant with George Washington baseball under head coach Gregg Ritchie, who is a former MLB hitting coach and the current U18 hitting coach for Team USA.
 Ritchie spent 15 seasons as a minor league hitting coach and two years as the hitting coach for the Pittsburgh Pirates.

 With Sidwell on staff in 2019, GW posted a .292 batting average as a team.
-The mark was the 35th-best average in collegiate baseball last season.
+The mark was the 35th-best average in collegiate baseball that season.
 Dom D’Alessandro finished the year with a .423 average for the Colonials, the second-best batting average of any player in the country.
 A Colonial also led the A-10 in RBI, slugging percentage, on-base percentage and runs scored in 2019.